OREL-group/GSoC/Open Source Sustainibility using LLMs/README.md

 ## Contributing

 We welcome contributions.

+All pull requests for the LLAMOSC project should be opened against the `develop` branch.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for the contribution workflow, PR expectations, and code owner rules.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for the full contribution workflow, PR expectations, and code owner rules.

 ## Overview